 You believe that the earnings multiple is a bit rich currently, but feel that the company has this fairly strong growth ahead, and would like to simulate what would happen if, over time, the market decides to lower the earnings multiple of the stock.
 You assume an earnings multiple of 16 is fair.

-The cumulative dividend value over that ten year period (year 1 through year 10, just adding up ten years of dividends) was $17.52, which was calculated with a simple spreadsheet.
-But, assuming we didn’t just collect dividends and leave them in an account, and instead reinvested them somehow (either back into the stock or into another investment), then those dividends have a time value and made more money during the decade, which we now have to take into account.
+The cumulative dividend value over that ten-year period (year 1 through year 10, just adding up ten years of dividends) was $17.52, which was calculated with a simple spreadsheet.
+But, assuming we didn’t just collect dividends and leave them in an account, and instead reinvested them somehow (either back into the stock using a DRIP program or into another investment), then those dividends have a time value and made more money during the decade, which we now have to take into account.

 If you’re not using a spreadsheet, and you want to also use an 8% assumed rate of return for the dividends over a ten year period, then you can say that the amount generated from reinvested dividends was about a third of the total cumulative dividend value (in this case, $6.38/$17.52 = 36%).
 So, that’s just a quick shortcut.
 Rather than calculating the effect of reinvested dividends each time, if you’re assuming an 8% rate of return and a ten year period, you can just take cumulative dividends, and then add another 1/3rd of the cumulative dividends which represents the reinvested value of those dividends.